 It appears that within the 16 months since the 2019 customer survey the appetite for buying an EV has declined, including a sharp increase in the number of respondents saying either "beyond 5 years" or "never".
-This is broadly consistent with wider public sentiment, and also correlates with the quiet acknowledgment of many governments that further EV uptake will require an increasing mix of EV incentives, and discouraging the purchase of petrol and diesel vehicles.
+This is broadly consistent with wider public sentiment, and also correlates with the quiet acknowledgment of many governments that further EV uptake requires an increasing mix of EV incentives, such as the clean car feebate scheme that the government introduced in 2021.